Tropical Conservation Semester Program Overview

 and reserve management, monitoring and biological research methods, community-based

 participatory planning, and habitat conservation.
 During the final month of

 the semester, each student carries out an internship with a local organization of

 their choice, putting their knowledge to work in a conservation, applied research

 or sustainable development project!

-ecologists, each with nearly 20 years experience in the tropics (see Faculty).
+ecologists, each with over 25 years experience in the tropics (see Faculty).

 Ceiba's ongoing habitat conservation projects are among the key sites visited during

 the program, giving participants a chance to gain experience with how such projects